Great question. How do you handle stress?

 So planning ahead for the week’s food, usually on Sunday afternoons, has become a real key to maintaining our healthy diet.
 We mix it up with:

+If you enjoy cooking but find it hard to do the planning and shopping, meal delivery kits are a great way to avoid some of that stress and cut right to the fun part.
 We experimented with Plated last year and I absolutely loved it!
 I’ve never loved cooking – I’m more into the eating and I HATE the cleanup – but I found with everything portioned out, it was more fun than anticipated.
 Everything we’ve cooked has been delicious, and I’ve modified multiple recipes to be AIP friendly and cook them now on my own all the time.
 (Click through for a special deal from Plated.)

 Ready-to-eat meal delivery